dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 }
 ```

-Whenever we don’t supply any constructor java create default one with no argument.
+Whenever we don’t supply any constructor, by default, java creates public one with no argument.
 Java also call parent constructor inserting `super()` into our one.
 That’s the reason why this code won’t compile.
-Inside B, java create public no-argument constructor and call super - constructor inside A, but since in A we added 1 argument constructor, java didn’t inject default one.
+Inside `B`, java create public no-argument constructor and call super - constructor inside `A`, but since in `A` we added 1 argument constructor, java didn’t inject default one.
 So it can’t find default constructor in A and show you an error.
 ```java
 class A{
     public A(int v){